-Course information
+Course Information

-Access a Tree using a Rope & Harness and Aerial Tree Rescue (replaces CS38)
+Access a Tree using a Rope & Harness and Aerial Tree Rescue

 Duration: 6 days including assessment

-Venue: Betchworth, Surrey
+Venue: Brockham, Surrey

 Pre-requisites: None, however trainees must be physically fit and not suffering from vertigo or similar conditions or on medication that could affect your safety.